peter88213/PyWriter/docs/devel/roadmap.md

 Import changed chapter and scene titles from html input.

+#### v3.8

+Possible changes of the chapter/scene structure.

+The yw7 tree builder can mix new chapters and scenes with existing ones without losing unknown metadata.
+The target yw7 project sructure is fully controlled by the Yw7File.merge method.

 ## Version 4.x: Edit the novel structure independently from yWriter

 - Write back the whole yWriter project structure.